sujith-es/sujith-es/README.md

 # Hi there :wave:

-I'm Sujith Surendran and working as Solutions Architect @ [UST](https://www.ust.com/){:target="_blank" rel="noopener"}.
+I'm Sujith Surendran and working as Solutions Architect @ [UST](https://www.ust.com/).
 I mainly code in C# and Java, but I am always learning new techonologies and tools.
 I am currently exploring Hybrid cloud and various AWS services.

 I have expereince in